iominh/minhongrails.github.io/_posts/2013-09-09-javascript-closures.md

 ---
 {% include JB/setup %}

-JavaScript closures can be tricky to understand.
+JavaScript can be tricky to understand.
 Look at the following examples:

 <pre>